angular/angular/docs/DEBUG_COMPONENTS_REPO_IVY.md

 # Debugging the `components-repo-unit-tests` job

-Currently all changes to Ivy are validated against the test suite of the `angular/components` repository.
+Currently, all changes to Ivy are validated against the test suite of the `angular/components` repository.
 In order to debug the `components-repo-unit-tests` CI job, the following steps can be used: